With its long and adorably silky coat and deep, intelligent eyes, the Havanese has won many hearts around the world.

 For a high-quality Havanese puppy with all the necessary papers and health clearances for both parents, you can expect a price range that starts at around $1000 and ends at $1800.

-In fact, it can go even higher if the puppy is bred for dog shows and has champion genes.
+It can go even higher if the puppy is bred for dog shows and has champion genes.

 How to find reputable Havanese breeders?